BonnyAD9/uamp/other/manpages/uamp5.md

   the same system).
 I don't really see why would user change this, but the option is available.
 By default it is stored alongside the library and configuration.

+  If this is `null`, uamp will not save or load playback information.

   On UNIX systems, default player file path is:
   1. `$XDG_CONFIG_HOME/uamp/player.json`